tocco/tocco-docs/openshift/basics.rst

 Here's what's important:

 * A single Docker Image is deployed via continuous delivery.
-It contains Nice2, Java and all runtime dependencies.
-Thus, Nice2 can be run in any OpenShift/Docker environment.
+It contains Nice, Java and all runtime dependencies.
+Thus, Nice can be run in any OpenShift/Docker environment.
-* OpenShift orchestrates the Docker images, service, routes, etc. and ensure they stay available.
+* OpenShift orchestrates the Docker images, service, routes, etc. and ensures they stay available.

 Here are a few resources that help you understand the core concepts:

-* `High level architecture of Openshift <https://docs.openshift.org/latest/architecture/index.html>`_.
+* `High level architecture of OpenShift <https://docs.openshift.org/latest/architecture/index.html>`_.
 * `An introduction to Docker <https://en.wikipedia.org/wiki/Docker_(software)>`_.

 Have a look at the full `OpenShift documentation`_ and `Docker documentation`_ if you want to know all the details.